swcarpentry/training-course/_submissions/round-02/1/2012-10-24-round-2-1-initial-meeting.md

 *   Post video of you teaching to youtube and get feedback from community
 *   Musicians have been doing this for years
-*   Will post examples and get feedback as part of &#8220;graduation&#8221; from this course
+*   Will post examples and get feedback as part of "graduation" from this course

 **Notes**

-Hopefully you&#8221;ve all posted biographies by now
+Hopefully you"ve all posted biographies by now

 *   Figure out what we know about learning and teaching
 *   Apply these to Software Carpentry